 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

 We have finally begun my “Holy Grail” of renovation projects: my craft room.

-The house has 3 bedrooms: the primary, Scott’s office/guest room, and we are using the remaining (smaller) bedroom for my craft supplies and work table.
+The house has 3 bedrooms: the primary, an office/guest room, and we are using the remaining (smaller) bedroom for my craft supplies and work table.

 Earlier this year, I gave one of my old craft tables to Scott for him to use in the garage nook as a work bench.
 He spent nearly a full weekend when we first moved organizing all the pegs for the pegboard and arranging the nearby shelf just so for all of our garage needs.

 It’s as close to a Man Cave as it’s going to get in this house, but Scott seems to enjoy it, especially after adding his oh-so-proud beer fridge:

 As an addition to the garage, Scott (who works in the beer industry) has put up tons of the beer supplies he has received from work on the walls (as garage “decor”).